bhklab/eacon_cnv_pipeline/README.md

 The `renv` package can be used to install all R dependencies (both CRAN and Bioconductor).
 R version 3.6.3 and `renv` are included as dependencies in the `environment.yml` file and should be installed automatically when setting up your conda environment.

-To initialize this project with renv, first open R interactively and run
+To initialize this project with renv run:

 `Rscript -e 'library(renv); renv::init()'`